nepmanish/BOOKMAX/README.md

 # BOOKMAX
-It is a bookstore webpage where you can get any type of books that you want to learn devloped by Manish Nepali
+It is a bookstore webpage where you can get any type of books